- Who We Are

 - News & Events

 Co-Founder Michael McCartney is a highly decorated, 22-year veteran member of the law enforcement community having served as an Assistant Chief Investigator for the New York State Attorney General's Office (NYSAG) as well as five years with the United States Attorney's Office for the Western District of New York.
-Michael has also served as the head of the Analytical and Forensic Technologies Unit in the Mid West for a national Big 4 Consulting firm based in Chicago.
+Mr. McCartney has also served as the head of the Analytical and Forensic Technologies Unit in the Mid West for a national Big 4 Consulting firm based in Chicago.
 He is an internationally known expert in Computer Crime Investigations and Computer Forensics and is a Certified Forensic Computer Examiner (CFCE) through the International Association of Computer Investigative Specialists.

 He is a Certified Fraud Examiner (CFE) and a member of the International Association of Financial Crime Investigators (IAFCI).
 He is a member of several Federal Scientific and Technical Working Groups on digital evidence and law enforcement policy.
 Michael has consensus authored several law enforcement publications with the National Institute of Standards and Technology (NIST), Office of Law Enforcement Standards, including "Electronic Crime Scenes-A Guide to First Responders"; "A Guide for the Examination of Digital Evidence" and "High Technology Crime Investigations."